 In 2008 I participated in my first MBSR (Mindfulness Based Stress Reduction) course led by Michael Chaskalson of Mindfulness Works.
 Having qualified as a mental health nurse in 1999, I began using mindfulness therapeutically with clients after attending a course on Teaching Mindfulness One to One led by Cindy Cooper and Eluned Gold, both senior teachers with the Centre for Mindfulness Research and Practice, Bangor University in 2010.

-For the last 6 years I have been leading regular mindfulness groups within the NHS.
+For the last 7 years I have been leading regular mindfulness groups within the NHS.
 In 2014, I took the decision to focus more fully on mindfulness teaching, taking this out into the wider community, though I continue to work in the NHS as well as a Community Mental Health Nurse, where I have experience in supporting people wanting to recover from addiction to drugs and alcohol and more recently with people experiencing psychosis.
-Since January 2016 I have been running a mindfulness drop-in group on a voluntary basis at The Welcome Project in Camberley (an open access service for people experiencing mental health problems).
+I have experience too of running a mindfulness drop-in group on a voluntary basis at The Welcome Project in Camberley (an open access service for people experiencing mental health problems).

 Mindfulness practice is very much a part of my whole life, not just professionally.
 For the past 8 years I have facilitated a community meditation group which meets once a month for a day of practice.
 Having seen the benefits of a regular mindfulness practice in my own life, as well as in the lives of people I work with, who have complex and challenging mental health needs, I am passionate about sharing this with more people and continuing to develop as a teacher.

 In line with the UK Mindfulness Teachers’ Good Practice guidelines, I am committed to my own mindfulness practice and attend retreats and specialist teacher training days and weekends regularly.
 I have supervision with Chantek McNeilage, also a Senior Teacher with CMRP, Bangor University.